pipe-cd/pipecd/docs/rfcs/0001-image-watcher.md

 ### Usage
 Note: Where, we call the client that accesses the container registry to `Image Provider`.

-First of all, the using image provider must be specified in the piped configuration.
+First of all, the using image provider must be specified in the Piped configuration.

 ```yaml
 apiVersion: pipecd.dev/v1beta1